-As of December 31, 2021, the Board consisted of three directors affirmatively determined by the Board to be independent directors (Jaffrey A. Firestone, Stephen Mongillo, and James M. Strock), one employee director (David L. Lamp, our President and Chief Executive Officer ("CEO")), and three non-management directors who are also directors and/or executive officers of Icahn Enterprises L.P. ("IEP") (Kapiljeet Dargan, Hunter C. Gary and David Willetts).
-Three other non-management directors who are currently or were previously officers or employees of IEP also served as directors during 2021 (Patricia A. Agnello from January 1, 2021 until December 28, 2021; SungHwan Cho from January 1, 2021 until April 20, 2021; and Jonathan Frates from January 1, 2021 until June 28, 2021).
+As of December 31, 2022, the Board consisted of three directors affirmatively determined by the Board to be independent directors (Jaffrey A. Firestone, Stephen Mongillo, and James M. Strock), one employee director (David L. Lamp, our President and Chief Executive Officer ("CEO")), and two non-management directors who are also directors and/or executive officers of IEP (Hunter C. Gary and David Willetts).
+One other non-management director who was previously affiliated with IEP also served as a director during 2022 (Kapiljeet Dargan from January 1, 2022 until June 23, 2022).
+Effective on March 17, 2023, (i) one non-management director, David Willetts, resigned from the Board and the committees of the Board on which he served as a result of other board commitments, and not as a result of any disagreements with the Company or any of its directors, officers or employees; and (ii) Ted Papapostolou was appointed to the Board as Chairman.
+Mr. Papapostolou is a non-management director and also serves as a director and as the chief financial officer and chief accounting officer of IEP.